 We danced at the historic Hotel Bentley in Alexandria.
 And there were those sugar-dusted beignets at Cafe du Monde in New Orleans, seafood gumbo at Bruning's at the West End on Lake Ponchartrain, and fried catfish at Middendorfs on Pass Manchac.

-And we can't forget the many fine meals in Baton Rouge at Giamanco's on Government Street, Mexican food at La Fonda's Restaurant & Lounge on Airline Highway, hot dogs at the Pastime, pizza at Fleur de Lis, and poboys at Phil's Oyster Bar.
+And we can't forget the many fine meals in Baton Rouge at Giamanco's on Government Street, Mexican food at La Fonda's Restaurant & Lounge on Airline Highway, hot dogs at the Pastime under the bridge, pizza at Fleur de Lis, and poboys at Phil's Oyster Bar.
 And so much more!

 We know Louisiana intimately, and love its many destinations which we share on this website.
 Visit again soon!